Y: The Last Man (TV series): Critical response

-The review aggregator website Rotten Tomatoes reports a 76% approval rating with an average rating of 6.9/10, based on 58 reviews.
+The review aggregator website Rotten Tomatoes reports a 77% approval rating with an average rating of 6.9/10, based on 60 reviews.
 The website's critics consensus reads, "Y: The Last Man makes a few key updates to its source material and boasts a number of incredible performances, but this highly anticipated adaptation can't help but feel like a bit of a letdown in a world full of dystopian realities."
 Metacritic gave the series a weighted average score of 63 out of 100 based on reviews from 26 critics, indicating "generally favorable reviews".

 Judy Berman of Time wrote, "Y: The Last Man improves so much over the course of its first six episodes that its potential feels limitless.
 If audiences can weather its apocalypse, the show might well become something special by the time rebuilding commences."
 Alan Sepinwall of Rolling Stone gave it 3 out of 5 stars and wrote, "A solid but frustrating show that frequently struggles to embrace what's unique about itself."
 Darren Franich of Entertainment Weekly gave it a "C" grade and wrote, "there's a basic lack of flair in the storytelling" and "even if you never read the comic book, you've seen this all before."
 From The Guardian, Joel Golby notes that its "...telling good, human stories against a backdrop of unbelievable sci-fi architecture makes for something utterly gripping" while Lucy Mangan dismissed the series as "a stale, male manbaby mess."
 Kelly Lawler of USA Today called it a "flawed but vibrant epic" and stated that the show "doesn't quite achieve the mastery and impact of its source material but is certainly a worthy adaptation."
 Clint Worthington of Consequence considered the series "dated and languid".
 Caroline Framke of Variety felt that "the real undoing of Y: The Last Man, at least in the first six episodes provided to press ahead of the show's premiere, is that it takes itself too seriously to allow for many other emotions beyond 'desperate' and 'grieving'."

 Accolades

+Viewership

+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Y: The Last Man was a key driver of demand for Hulu originals in Austria.
+There was high Austrian demand for the series in September 2021, which contributed to the overall growth of Hulu's demand share during that month.
+Whip Media, which tracks viewership data for the more than 18 million worldwide users of its TV Time app, reported that Y: The Last Man was the second most-anticipated new television series of September 2021.
+It was the ninth most-streamed original television series in the U.S. during the week of September 19, 2021.
+Parrot Analytics later announced that Y: The Last Man was one of the top-premieres in Q3, ranking among the top 10 with a demand of 16.7 times the average series demand.